 If you're going to be there for a full day, I'd suggest buying a nine lap ticket.
 You'll probably find there are frequent temporary circuit closures due to accidents and breakdowns.
 Anyone used to racking up the laps on a track day is going to be surprised how many laps you can realistically expect to do at the 'Ring.
 Add in a rain shower or two, and you'll find the time just gets eaten up.
 If it's an evening session, go for a four lap ticket.

-Once you've bought your ticket and you're ready to go, approach the barriers.
+Once you've bought a ticket and you're ready to go, approach the barriers.
 Press your ticket up against the reader and the barrier will open.
-Draw a deep breath because all hell is about to break loose!!!
+Pull over to the right just after the barrier and stash your ticket and adjust your gloves.
+Now draw a deep breath because all hell is about to break loose!!!

 I'm not going to attempt to provide a corner-by-corner guide to the Nordschleife - It'd be pointless unless you were able to stop to read it before each bend.
 Instead, I've written about some notable parts of the circuit that you should have some knowledge of before venturing out on your own.